Tensor-network-based variational Monte Carlo approach to the non-equilibrium steady state of open quantum systems: Introduction

 In the context of strongly-correlated low-dimensional quantum many-body lattices, tensor network methods, such as the celebrated density matrix renormalization group (DMRG) \cite{PhysRevLett.69.2863}, time-evolved block-decimation \cite{PhysRevLett.91.147902}, or corner transfer renormalization group in two dimensions \cite{doi:10.1143/JPSJ.65.891}, stand out as some of the most powerful approaches for closed and open systems with limited entanglement.
 These methods rely on retaining only the most relevant states of the Hilbert space; the truncation is controlled by the bond dimensions of the tensor network ansatz, which can be increased to include more correlations between subsystems (at the price of costlier tensor contractions).

-For open quantum systems, most implementations rely on simulating the real-time dynamics of the system \cite{PhysRevLett.93.207204,Prosen_2009,PhysRevLett.93.207205,PhysRevLett.116.237201,PhysRevLett.119.010501,Kshetrimayum_2017,PhysRevX.11.021035}, from which the steady-state properties can be extracted in the long-time limit.
+For open quantum systems, most implementations rely on simulating the real-time dynamics of the system \cite{PhysRevLett.93.207204,Prosen_2009,PhysRevLett.93.207205,PhysRevLett.116.237201,Kshetrimayum_2017,PhysRevX.11.021035} (in some hybrid approaches, the dynamics is unraveled using quantum trajectories and simulated with tensor network techniques \cite{daley_quantum_2014,Jaschke_2019,PhysRevLett.128.243601,PhysRevA.110.012207,10.21468/SciPostPhys.15.4.152}), from which the steady-state properties can be extracted in the long-time limit.
 However, the potentially rapid increase in entanglement during the time evolution may cause the bond dimension to grow exponentially \cite{PhysRevLett.100.030504}, causing such methods to fail to capture the correct long-time behavior \cite{Cui, Hermes_2012}.
-In this regard, when studying the steady state, variational methods \cite{Cui,PhysRevA.92.022116,PhysRevB.105.195152,CASAGRANDE2021108060} are powerful alternatives to real-time evolution.
+In this regard, when studying the steady state, variational methods \cite{Cui,PhysRevA.92.022116,PhysRevB.105.195152,CASAGRANDE2021108060} (and related imaginary-time evolution methods \cite{PhysRevLett.119.010501}) are powerful alternatives to real-time evolution.
 It is known that a correct description of the steady state frequently requires a smaller bond dimension than of the intermediate states in the transient dynamics towards it \cite{PhysRevA.90.033612}.
 A variational approach thus allows one to target the steady state directly, bypassing these costly intermediate states, as demonstrated in \cite{Cui}.
 Nonetheless, appropriate cost functions for open quantum systems are non-linear in the Lindbladian \cite{Weimer2015}, severely limiting the effectiveness of this approach \cite{Kshetrimayum_2017}.

 In recent years, variational Monte Carlo (VMC) methods based on the optimization of quantum neural networks have made strides in simulating a wide variety of open quantum lattices in one and two dimensions \cite{Nagy2019,Vicentini2019,Hartmann,Yoshioka,Mellak2022,PhysRevLett.127.230501,PhysRevLett.128.090501,vicentini2022positivedefinite,kothe2023liouville,mellak2024deep}.
 In \cite{Hartmann} it was found that a solution for the steady state of the dissipative anisotropic Heisenberg model in one dimension was possible with a neural network ansatz with close to 40 times fewer variational parameters than with a MPO-based method that achieves comparable accuracy.
 However, in contrast to tensor networks, quantum neural networks are restricted to smaller system sizes, with the largest system hitherto studied in the literature with a time-independent approach limited to 20 spins \cite{Mellak2022}.
 Moreover, it is unclear how well this class of variational ansätze can capture long-ranged correlations \cite{PhysRevX.11.021035}.